AndrewJCB/Cyber/HackTheBox/Walkthroughs/StartingPoint/Tier2/Archetype/readme.md

 The flags of nmap are used for the following reasons:

 ```
 -sV: Used to check the version of each service offered by the open ports.
 -sC: Enable scripts from NSE, the Nmap Scripting Engine.

-   The -sC flag is useful later on during privelege escalation.
 ```

+NB: The `-sC` flag is useful later on during privelege escalation.

 - [X] **Check to see which ports are open**